-Taking a "vacation" might look a lot different this year—many of us have had to drastically rethink our summer plans in light of the ongoing pandemic.
-But summer is here, and even if you're not able to hit the beach as you would have otherwise, it's still important to take some time for yourself.
-Many of us are working from home, which can easily skew our work/life balance as the boundaries between the time we spend working and our personal time become blurred.
-Not to mention the fact that current events have a lot of people experiencing heightened stress and anxiety.
-Even if using PTO this summer doesn't mean actually going anywhere, your overall well-being depends on you taking some time to unplug, relax, and have a little fun.
+Taking a "vacation" looks a lot different in light of the ongoing pandemic, but it's still important to take time for yourself.
+Working from home can skew our work/life balance as boundaries between the time we spend working and our personal time become blurred.
+And though it may seem relaxing to take a quick break to check social media, it can contribute to heightened stress and anxiety.
+Even if using PTO doesn't mean actually going anywhere, your overall well-being depends on you taking some time to unplug, relax, and have a little fun.

-Best practices for taking PTO include blocking off the time on your calendar and setting up an automatic "out-of-office" email.
-But do you really need to set one of these up when pretty much everyone you interact with is out of the office?
-And what should you say to let your coworkers know you really mean it?
+Best practices while you are "out" include blocking off the time on your calendar and setting up an automatic "out-of-office" email.
+But how do you word that when pretty much everyone you interact with is not working in the office?
+What should you say?

 Why you should use an out-of-office email.

-The short answer is, yes, you still need to use an out-of-office email when taking time off during the pandemic.
+Even when working remotely, you still need to use an out-of-office email when taking time off.
 An out-of-office email establishes appropriate boundaries and expectations for the time you're going to be unavailable, and this can be even more important when you don't see your colleagues or your manager every day.

 When you're working from home, it becomes very easy for the hours you spend working to shift or extend.
 You fall into the habit of answering emails at all hours of the morning or night.
 Maybe you work till later in the evenings because you don't have a commute, or maybe you start working a few hours on the weekend because the weekend feels exactly the same as the workweek when you're home all the time.
 Many of your coworkers probably do this too, and this eventually creates the impression that everyone is available all the time.